 Average Utility Costs in Tennessee

-Typical monthly utility costs in Tennessee are about $229.67/mo, based on 1,000 kWh of electricity and 5,000 gallons of water (plus sewer and trash where available).
-Compare Tennessee cities below to find cheaper vs more expensive areas.
+Typical monthly utility costs in Tennessee are about $231.44/mo, based on 1,000 kWh of electricity and 5,000 gallons of water (plus sewer and trash where available).
+Covered cities include major metros such as Nashville, Memphis, and Knoxville—each with its own municipal or cooperative electric distributor and local water/sewer/trash fees.

 Average Monthly Utility Costs in Tennessee